Eurydia/practice-java/github/eurydia/elte/fall2023/README.md

-# ELTE 2023/Fall Java practice
+# ELTE/Fall2023 Java practice

 ## Directories

 - `questions/` contains problem sets
-- `week ##/` contains tasks and practices completed in each week
+- `unit##/` contains tasks and practices completed in each week

 Originally, `week ##/` is separated into: